 - Drive defensively when sharing the road with cyclists.
 The lower mainland is teaming with more and more bike lanes.
 And although, this can be a positive step to road safety, co-mingling drivers and cyclists can lead to car and bicycle accidents.
 In Vancouver, the bike lane system is very inconsistent – some are separated lanes, some are lane shares and often intersections have different controls.
-This can lead to confusion for drivers.
+This can lead to confusion for drivers and collisions with bicyclists.
 Get to know how a bike route may affect your driving route.

 If injured in a car accident in Vancouver, Surrey, Langley, Burnaby, Richmond or other lower mainland city, you may have questions about your rights to financial recovery.
 Call a experienced personal injury lawyer at Klein Lawyers.
 For a free car accident consultation call 604-874-7171 or fill out our free advice form.